xsnippet/nautilus-xsnippet/README.rst

 Changes
 -------

+**0.2.1**

+- Show *Send to xsnippet.org* menu item only for text files.

 **0.2.0**

 - Moving to GTK3.
 So the project works with Nautilus 3.
   *Note: Earlier versions of Nautilus were errors, so the extension may not work.*

 **0.1.5**